Cannabis2013/ImdbMoviesService/README.md

 I used Blazors component virtualization for better render performance and experimented with mainly two strategies when it came to fetch new movies.

+EDIT:
+The strategies described below requests movies in slices.
+I'll cover pagination in the last section

 The first one is the one I'll call the automatic strategy where I gave Blazor the responsibility to fetch new items.
 That implementation gave some unwanted behaviour during the process.
 Some of the problems included duplicate items and some issues related to the order of items.
 I managed to resolve these issues but there are still some issues left.
 The persisting issue for now is the items at the bottom of the container.
 These won't show and Blazor seems to reload this section when scrolling to the bottom which scrolls the container up to a random spot.
 This approach needs a great amount of fiddling around to get it to work properly I think.
 I haven't researched on this issue as much as I wanted to so I don't really know what is best practice with this strategy.
 Surely, there must be one since other sites implements this way of pagination more or less successfull.

 The second, and the prefered one, was the manual way where the user has to fetch manually by buttons.
 Yes, for a lazy persepctive it is the most cumbersome but it is also the most robust one.
 No unwanted behaviours occured and it seems error prone.
 It just works, but for a users point of perspective it can be trivial to click through a large amount of rows if that was the case.
 Yes, I could add more buttons that fetches greater number of rows, but often the underlying data is dynamic in size, and I don't want to add buttons as the amount of data grows.
 But that is for another project.

+EDIT:

+The last feature I implemented is the requested pagination feature.
+The feature consists of a button layout with options to fetch specific pages, shift the buttons in on of two directions, and lastly, shift to either the beginning or last part.

+I have provided a comment on the performance relating to retrieving the records from MySQL server in the code, where I elaborate on the performance issues pertaining the use of MySQL and PostgreSQL.

+## Solution details

 The solution consists of a .NET 7 Web Application for the API part, and Blazor WebAssembly for the client part.